Harlan Ellison: The Last Dangerous Visions

 British science fiction author Christopher Priest criticized Ellison's editorial practices in an article entitled "The Book on the Edge of Forever", later expanded into a book.
 Priest documented a half-dozen unfulfilled promises by Ellison to publish TLDV within a year of the statement.
 Priest claims that he submitted a story at Ellison's request, which Ellison retained for several months until Priest withdrew the story and demanded that Ellison return the manuscript.
 Ellison was incensed by "The Book on the Edge of Forever" and, personally or by proxy, threatened Priest on numerous occasions after its publication.

 In November 2020, the executor of the Harlan Ellison estate, J. Michael Straczynski, announced on Patreon that he was proceeding with the final preparations for the publication of TLDV with the proceeds to go to the Harlan and Susan Ellison Trust.
 The book was expected to be published in April 2021, as significant publisher interest was expressed.

 Christopher Priest was unimpressed, saying that Straczynski was "in the same sort of unenviable position as Trump's caddie", but as an experienced professional would possibly work something out.
-He added "I kind of lost interest in all that years ago.
+He added, "I kind of lost interest in all that years ago.
 Ellison clearly did too, along with everyone else.
-(Although I gather he went on with his magical thinking if anyone asked when he was going to deliver).
+(Although I gather he went on with his magical thinking if anyone asked when he was going to deliver.)
 Many of the stories were withdrawn, because Ellison acted like a dick.
 Of the ones that remain, most of them are by writers who are now deceased, so the rights have expired and the estates would have to be traced.
 A lot of the writers have disowned their stories as juvenilia, or outdated, or simply because Ellison was acting like a dick."

 Despite early hopes of a 2021 release for TLDV, 2021 came and went with no book.
 An October 2021 'progress report' from Straczynski revealed that the book was still in preparation.
 On May 2, 2022, Straczynski announced that the book would be published in 2023.
+On July 10, 2022, Straczynski announced on Twitter that The Last Dangerous Visions would be published on September 1, 2024, by Blackstone Publishers.
+The book was finally published on October 1, 2024, after half a century.